Crockpot Tuscan Chicken

 Ingredient Notes and Substitutions

 You only need a few simple ingredients to make this dinner.
-I created a dairy-free Tuscan chicken recipe, but there are substitutions if you want to make a traditional cream sauce.
+This is a dairy-free Tuscan chicken recipe, but there are substitutions if you want to make a traditional cream sauce.

 A top-down view of labeled ingredients on a counter top, including chicken breasts, chicken broth, coconut milk, spinach, sun-dried tomatoes, minced garlic, seasonings, and nutritional yeast.

-• boneless skinless chicken: I recommend using boneless, skinless chicken breasts or thighs for this recipe,.
+• boneless skinless chicken: I recommend using boneless and skinless chicken breasts or thighs for this recipe,.

 • nutritional yeast: This ingredient has a nutty, cheesy flavor, and it’s dairy free, so it’s a great substitute for grated or shredded Parmesan cheese.

-• coconut milk: I prefer full-fat coconut milk for the richest, creamiest sauce.
-If you don’t need it to be dairy free, feel free to substitute it with heavy cream or half & half.
+• coconut milk: I prefer full-fat coconut milk for a really rich sauce.
+If you don’t need your meal to be dairy free, you can substitute it with heavy cream or half & half.

 Close up of crockpot Tuscan chicken dinner.